-Pharmsynthez directly, and indirectly through SynBio, has a share ownership in us of approximately 5.1% of the total outstanding Common Stock as of December 31, 2020.
-In addition to its Common Stock ownership, Pharmsynthez holds outstanding warrants to purchase our Common Stock, approximately 1.5 million shares of our outstanding Series B Preferred Stock (as defined in Note 11, Stockholders' Equity), and all of our issued and outstanding Series A Preferred Stock (as defined in Note 11, Stockholders' Equity) through SynBio.
+Pharmsynthez directly, and indirectly through SynBio, has a share ownership in us of approximately 3.3% of the total outstanding common stock of the Company as of December 31, 2021.
+In addition to its common stock ownership, Pharmsynthez holds approximately 1.5 million shares of our outstanding Series B Preferred Stock (as defined in Note 10, Stockholders' Equity) and all of our issued and outstanding Series A Preferred Stock (as defined in Note 10, Stockholders' Equity) through SynBio.